Vote.org: Controversies

 In the summer of 2019, the organization's board terminated founder and CEO Debra Cleaver, citing "differences in opinion".
-This resulted in losses in funding, including $4 million of promised funding from Sage Weil.
+This resulted in alleged losses in potential funding.
+Cleaver "even tried to leverage a potential donation, convincing a donor named Sage Weil to pledge $4 million to Vote.org" contingent on her reinstatement.
 Cleaver was replaced by board member Andrea Hailey.

 In October 2019, Vote.org purchased billboards in Mississippi to encourage turnout in an upcoming election.
-The billboards had the wrong date.
+The billboards had the wrong date due to a vendor printing error.
+The billboards were removed in fewer than 24 hours and although the vendor was responsible for the error, Vote.org then invested additional resources into Mississippi that cycle.

 Founder Debra Cleaver filed a lawsuit against Vote.org in August 2022 alleging wrongful termination and a misappropriation of charitable funds.
+The lawsuit was dismissed with prejudice.
+In 2025, the organization filed a counter lawsuit against Debra Cleaver alleging defamation and trademark infringement, among other complaints.
+A Law.com article says that the executive Cleaver "took [hard feelings after getting fired] to another level by allegedly conducting “illegal smear campaigns,” impersonating their replacement, reporting Vote.org to multiple regulatory agencies and pitching “hit pieces” to Politico."

 In May 2024, an investigative article in The Chronicle of Philanthropy, detailed a litany of ongoing issues at Vote.org including regulatory and compliance failures such as fundraising in states without a valid registration including New York in 2019 until November 2021 as required by New York State Law.
-Questionable financial decisions have also been uncovered such as tax forms signed by a contractor, donations which were not recorded in financial statements according to an official audit of Vote.org in July 2021, and an ongoing lawsuit for disability discrimination.
+Questionable financial decisions have also been alleged such as tax forms signed by a contractor, donations which were not recorded in financial statements according to an official audit of Vote.org in July 2021, and a lawsuit for disability discrimination.
+The lawsuit was dismissed less than six weeks after it was filed.